Role of parasitic interactions and microwave crosstalk in dispersive control of two superconducting artificial atoms: The system and effective dynamics

 in which the first term is the interaction between the resonator and each atom, with coupling strength $g_{k}$ for the $k$-th atom.
 The second one is included here in order to take into account capacitively atom-atom parasitic interactions.
-It is quite common to neglect such a interaction since its strength is much smaller than the atom-resonator coupling ($|g|\ll |g_{k}|$).
-For sake of comparison, some experimental setups are build in such way that $|g| \sim |g_{k}|/100$~\cite{Wang:20}.
+It is quite common to neglect such an interaction since its strength is much smaller than the atom-resonator coupling ($|g|\ll |g_{k}|$).
+For the sake of comparison, some experimental setups are built in such way that parasitic interactions satisfy $|g| \sim |g_{k}|/100$~\cite{Wang:20}.
 The last term in Eq.~\eqref{Eq:H_total} is the drive applied to the resonator to control the atoms.
 We assume here the generic case where a number $N$ of drives can be simultaneously applied to the resonator, with different frequencies $\omega_{\mathrm{d},k}$, time-dependent amplitude $\varepsilon_{\mathrm{d},k}(t)$ and phases $\phi_{\mathrm{d},k}$, such that

 It is possible to verify that our description is not complete, as we do not care about dissipation in the system.
-However, as we aim to determinate how to implement fast and high controllable gates, this model is sufficiently useful whenever the time to perform operations is much shorter than the decoherence time scale.
+However, as we aim to determine how to implement fast and high controllable gates, this model is sufficiently useful whenever the time to perform operations is much shorter than the decoherence time scale.
 Having said that, the time-dependent Schrödinger equation $i\hbar\ket*{\dot{\psi}(t)} = \hat{H}(t) \ket*{\psi(t)} $ rules the system evolution.
 Throughout this work any exact (numerical) simulation of the system is done by the complete Hamiltonian given in Eq.~\eqref{Eq:H_total}, where atoms and resonator have a Hilbert space with dimension $D_\mathrm{atoms}=D_\mathrm{res}=5$ to make sure we are taking into account any effect of the atoms anharmonicity in the effective description of the system.